Monitor SQL Server Managed Backup to Windows Azure

 Available - A: This is a normal backup file.
 The backup has been completed, and also verified that it is available in the Windows Azure storage.

 Copy in Progress –B: This status is specifically for Availability Group databases.
-If SQL Server Managed Backup to Windows Azure detects a break in the backup log chain, it will first attempt identify the backup that might have caused the break in backup chain.
+If SQL Server Managed Backup to Microsoft Azure detects a break in the backup log chain, it will first attempt identify the backup that might have caused the break in backup chain.
 On finding the backup file it attempts to copy the file to Windows Azure storage.
 When the copying process is in progress it will display this status.

 Copy Failed – F: Similar to Copy In Progress, this is specific t Availability Group databases.
 If the copy process fails, the status is marked as F.

 Deleted – D: The corresponding file cannot be found in the Windows Azure storage.
-SQL Server Managed Backup to Windows Azure will schedule a backup if the deleted file results in a break in the backup chain.
+SQL Server Managed Backup to Microsoft Azure will schedule a backup if the deleted file results in a break in the backup chain.

-Unknown – U: This status indicated that SQL Server Managed Backup to Windows Azure has not yet been able to verify file existence and its properties in the Windows Azure storage.
+Unknown – U: This status indicated that SQL Server Managed Backup to Microsoft Azure has not yet been able to verify file existence and its properties in the Windows Azure storage.
 The next time the process runs, which is approximately every 15 minutes, this status will be updated.